This page will try to give a quick start to getting a TRS-80 emulator running.

 For those choosing TRS32, you will need to get the ROMs, which you can find packaged in an older emulator by googling david keil emulator download.
 Once you have the ROM’s you will need to put them into a directory and point the TRS32 emulator to that directory under OPTIONS -> Image Path.

 Next, you can need to start up the emulator.
-TRS80GP for Windows and Linux requires you to enter everything on a command line, and the instructions for using that emulator can be found here.
+TRS80GP for Windows and Linux requires you to enter everything on a command line (to get to the command line in Windows, you would type CMD on the search bar), and the instructions for using that emulator can be found at the TRS80GP web site.
 To run TRS32 or TRS80GP on a mac, just double click on the icon.

 If you want to just get into non-DOS BASIC, and load tapes (SYSTEM or BASIC) tapes, you would need to do either of the following to get to the READY prompt: